haz-g/IPP/README.md

 # DREST: PPO Implementation for Shutdownable Agents

-This repository contains a PyTorch implementation of Proximal Policy Optimization (PPO) for training agents with a Discounted REward for Same-Length Trajectories (DREST) reward function.
+This repository contains a PyTorch implementation of Proximal Policy Optimisation (PPO) for training agents with a Discounted REward for Same-Length Trajectories (DREST) reward function.
 This is part of ongoing research into training shutdownable agents via stochastic choice.

 ## Overview